I tested the 004 parka from Bastong (the South Korean Barbour)

 The photos surprised me.

 The volume of the parka doesn't stand out too much here.
 This is because I am static.
-Because the parka does not fit the width of the silhouette.
+Because the parka doesn't fit into the width of the silhouette.

 In profile, open parka